1st Marine Infantry Regiment

 The 1st Marine Infantry Regiment (1^{er} régiment d'infanterie de marine, 1^{er} RIMa) is a French regiment heir of the colonial infantry.
 The regiment is one of the quatre vieux regiments of the Troupes de Marine, with the 2nd Marine Infantry Regiment 2e RIMa, the 3rd Marine Infantry Regiment 3e RIMa, as well the 4th Marine Infantry Regiment 4e RIMa (dissolved in 1998).
 Along with the 1st Marine Artillery Regiment 1er RAMa and the 2nd Marine Artillery Regiment 2e RAMa, the 1st Marine formed the Blue Division.
 The 1er RIMa is a light armoured unit, since 1986, alike with the régiment d'infanterie-chars de marine RICM.

-Creating and different nominations
+Creation and different names

-Heir to the Compagnie Ordinaire de la Mer created in 1622 by Richelieu, the 1er RIMa was created by a Royal Decree in 1822 at the corps of the French Naval Ministry (Ministère de la Marine).
-This regiment was part of the Quatre Grands of the marine infantry which held garrison in the military ports ready to embark: the Grand Un, le Grand Deux, the Grand Trois and the Grand Quatre.
+Heir to the Compagnie Ordinaire de la Mer created in 1622 by Richelieu, the regiment was created by a Royal Decree in 1822 at the corps of the French Naval Ministry (Ministère de la Marine).
+It was part of the Quatre Grands of the marine infantry which garrisoned the military ports ready to embark: the Grand Un, le Grand Deux, the Grand Trois and the Grand Quatre.

-Designated as the 1st Colonial Infantry Regiment 1er RIC in 1900 at the creation of the colonial infantry at the corps of the Ministry of War (Ministère de la guerre), the regiment was redesignated as RIMa in 1958, when the colonial infantry was redesignated as marine infantry.
+Designated as the 1st Colonial Infantry Regiment (1er RIC) in 1900 when the colonial infantry was created as part of the Ministry of War (Ministère de la guerre), the regiment was redesignated as a régiment d'infanterie de marine in 1958, when the colonial infantry was redesignated as marine infantry.

-The evolution nomination of the corps:
+The evolution of the unit's name: